2024-2025 Edition

 HEBR201 Intermediate Hebrew I

 In this course, students will continue their journey, exploring Hebrew on a higher level, both linguistically and culturally.
 Linguistically, students will master new grammatical skills, work more intensively on their conversational skills, and type short papers in Hebrew.
 Culturally, students will be exposed to Israeli media and ongoing public discussions.
-This will include students participating in the Twenty First Annual Contemporary Israeli Voices 2023 series, which will feature renowned international scholars and writers such as Etgar Keret.
+This will include students participating in the 22nd Annual Contemporary Israeli Voices 2024 series, which will feature renowned international scholars and writers.
 Students will attend lectures, converse with native speakers over Lunch and Learn meetings, and write a short paper on each event.
 The cultural events will account for the extra half credit.
-The course counts towards the Minor in Jewish and Israel Studies.
+The course counts toward the Minor in Jewish and Israel Studies.

 Offering: Host